ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 1. Most people advocating for the practice of TDD will repeat that it is an acquired skill, one that you need to train regularly.
     It will take you time and practice to master it.
-    Do not try to jump directly with code in the old legacy project if you have never written an automated test.
+    You can obviously set yourself up for failure, by jumping directly in an old legacy project when you have never written an automated test.
-    You are setting yourself up for failure.

     ::: {.callout-tip}

     ### Solution

-    Start practicing regularly with simple code katas, do not try to jump directly to writing tests for legacy codebases or data science workflows.
+    Start practicing regularly with simple code katas.
+    Do not attempt to test legacy codebase or data science workflows yet.
-    It will very likely take you at least 3-4 months to get comfortable with the basics of testing
+    It will very likely take you at least 3-4 months to get comfortable with the basics of testing.

     If possible use a small side project at work where your hands are free to move.
     :::

-1. The more you wait to incorporate tests in your workflow, the more difficult it will get to do it.
+1. Please be sure to wait until you discover some dramatic issue in production like loosing financial transactions or that you have a very strong bias in your model, before incorporating any kind of testing strategy.

     Imagine after 6 months of crunching and regurgitating code, saying to your Product Manager, that suddenly you want to write tests because one day you woke up and decided you cared about quality (hopefully after reading this rant).

     Now imagine that at the start of your project, you said to that blissfully unaware PM: "There shall be a test for every bit of code produced, and no test means no code, means no feature!".